Skip to Content

 Don’t worry about making the holes a little bigger.
 You can decoupage over them.
 Also, you will be threading the wire through them.

-As for the bowl of raw egg, I made a rather delicious frittata with them.
+As for the bowl of raw egg, I made a rather delicious frittata with it.
 That was my lunches sorted for the next week.

 Then cut the napkin up into small shapes (2-3cm).
-Cover the egg in decoupage glue and stick the napkin pieces to the egg using a foam brush.
+Coat the egg with decoupage glue, then stick the napkin pieces to it using a foam brush.

 Decoupage eggs with paper napkins

-3. Once the eggs are totally covered, thread them onto some wooden skewers and rest them so they don’t touch anything.
-Then cover the outside of the decoupage egg with another layer of glue to act as a sealer.
+Step 3: Once the eggs are totally covered, thread them onto some wooden skewers and rest them so they don’t touch anything.
+Then cover the outside of the decoupage egg with another layer of glue to seal it.

-The combination of the paper napkin and decoupage glue will make the eggshells much stronger and not so fragile.
+The combination of the paper napkin and decoupage glue will make the eggshells much stronger and less fragile.

 Drying decoupage eggs.